-This Part II of the howtoregulate Report on Artificial Intelligence presents regulatory approaches for minimising the harms of artificial intelligence (AI), evidently without putting into question the utility of AI.
-What should regulation of AI look like?
+This Part II of the howtoregulate Report on Artificial Intelligence presents regulatory approaches for minimizing the harms of artificial intelligence (AI), evidently without putting into question the utility of AI.
+What should regulation of Artificial Intelligence look like?
 The answer to this question depends on the goals of the regulator.
-As was previously outlined in Part I, much of the goals of states today is to focus on incentivising innovative applications of AI or encouraging break through AI research.
+As was previously outlined in Part I, much of the goals of states today is to focus on incentivizing innovative applications of AI or encouraging breakthrough AI research.
 We could imagine, however, that the average regulator might also consider such goals as avoiding the risk that AI research or technology leads to the eradication of humankind and reducing other major risks for human beings to the extent that the expected positive effect of AI is not disproportionately hampered.
 Furthermore, regulators might feel compelled to deal with particular risks linked to specific technological uses.

-The goals agreed upon will need to be operationalised and incentives for compliance created.
-In the four part howtoregulate series of articles concerning the regulation of research and technology risks in general (see here), regulatory tools (including a prototype regulation) were presented which can help to contain risks linked to research and technology.
+The goals agreed upon will need to be operationalized and incentives for compliance created.
+In the four-part howtoregulate series of articles concerning the regulation of research and technology risks in general (see here), regulatory tools (including a prototype regulation) were presented which can help to contain risks linked to research and technology.
 A methodology for developing concrete regulations is outlined in the Handbook “How to regulate?”.
-In this report we omit intermediate steps and present just the result of the exercise outlined in the Handbook.
+In this report, we omit intermediate steps and present just the result of the exercise outlined in the Handbook.

 A. Requirements for minimising the risks of artificial intelligence